 US Military Members and Veterans

 The University of Maryland has a Veterans Program Office to assist military service members and veterans in their educational pursuits.
 Scholarship and VA benefit information can be found online.
 Military personnel have the opportunity to receive a scholarship between $5,000 -$25,000.
 Find out more about military at Smith.

 Federal Student Loans

-Students who are U.S. citizens or permanent residents may apply for Federal Student Loans through the Office of Student Financial Aid by completing the Free Application for Federal Student Aid (FAFSA).
+U.S. citizens or permanent residents may apply for Federal Student Loans through the Office of Student Financial Aid by completing the Free Application for Federal Student Aid (FAFSA).
 The application is available online at www.fafsa.ed.gov; UMD-College Park’s FAFSA code is 002103.

 After the FAFSA is received by the Office of Student Financial Aid, additional information specific to the individual student may be requested.
 (For example, a student who has worked full-time and is terminating employment will receive a form requesting additional information about the current year’s expected income).
-When all application materials are received Federal loans are certified, and the student is notified.
+After all application materials are received, Federal loans will be certified, and the student will be notified.
 This notification process typically begins mid to late June.

 International Student Loans